Mayflower line: Infrastructure

 East of Manningtree there is a triangular junction that enables trains operating to the port to reach the branch from both the north and south.
-The line is electrified at 25 kV AC using overhead wires and has a loading gauge of W10 (excluding W9); the maximum line speed is 60 mph.
+The line is electrified at 25 kV AC using overhead wires and the maximum line speed is 60 mph.

 The shortest platform is the "down" (Harwich-bound) platform at Wrabness, which is 90 yd in length.